Study Abroad with Uscholars and avail One way Flight Ticket and Free TOEFL / IELTS Training. T&Cs apply*

 Adelphi University

-Adelphi University is a private university in New York, USA, with its main campus in Garden City on Long Island.
-It is known for strong programs in health sciences, business, psychology, social work, and liberal arts.
-Students choose Adelphi for small class sizes, personalized support, practical learning opportunities, and strong career-focused education connected to the New York metropolitan region.
+Adelphi University is a private institution in New York, USA, with its main campus in Garden City on Long Island.
+Established in 1896, it is known for strong programs in health sciences, business, psychology, social work, and liberal arts.
+International students applying for the September 2026 intake benefit from small class sizes, personalized support, and practical learning opportunities.
+The university's location near New York City provides excellent internship and career prospects, helping graduates launch successful careers in the metropolitan region.

 Learn More